ytgov/internal-data-portal/README.md

    # or

    docker compose -f docker-compose.development.yml up api

+   # or

+   npm run start # from the /api directory
    ```

 2. Access the api by logging in to the front-end, then going to http://localhost:3000